 He underlines the need for Information Technology, Artificial Intelligence, Video Linking, Human Resource Development and Restructuring of the District Judiciary as the effective engines of change for the future and would like them to be mainstreamed to achieve state of the art judicial governance.
 He lays great emphasis on empowering the District Judiciary by enhancing their capacity through international and domestic training, based on performance indicators and by providing them a secure and conducive working environment, especially for the women judges.
 He feels that we need to increase judge per capita to improve the quality and speed of dispensation of justice in the country.

-He helped re-engineer Punjab Judicial Academy in order to improve judicial training and capacity building for the judiciary and the ministerial staff.
-He lays special emphasis on research and played a foundational role in setting up the Lahore High Court Research Centre (LHCRC).
+He helped restructure the curriculum at the Punjab Judicial Academy and brought it in line with the global best practices building a sustainable platform for judicial capacity building of the members of the District judiciary and the ministerial court staff.
+He laid special emphasis on research and played a foundational role in setting up the Lahore High Court Research Centre (LHCRC).